 - STATE OF THE AGENT PANEL

-- ADVANCE SUBMISSION CRITIQUE: Middle grade, YA/NA, contemporary, fantasy romance, LGBT and historical fiction (no horror, thriller/suspense); no non-fiction; first 10 pages, double-spaced; cover letter
+- ADVANCE SUBMISSION CRITIQUE: Middle grade, YA/NA, contemporary, fantasy romance, LGBT and historical fiction (no horror, thriller/suspense); no non-fiction; first 10 pages, double-spaced; cover letter SOLD OUT

 HOLLY KAMMIER is a former journalist who has worked everywhere from CNN in Washington, D.C. and KCOP-TV in Los Angeles, to the NBC affiliate in small-town Medford, Oregon.
 The UCLA honor grad currently splits her time between San Diego, CA and Henderson, NV.
 She recently published her second book, Kingston Court, a chic lit novel with an edge.
 Holly is an avid reader with a passion for timeless books and beautiful writing.
 Along with novelist Jessica Therrien, she co-founded Acorn Publishing, a new model approach for enabling quality authors to indie publish under a single imprint.

 - SESSIONS: “Acorn Publishing: Exploring the Benefits of Hybrid Publishing” (with Jessica Therrien)

 - ADVANCE SUBMISSION CRITIQUE: Fiction, all genres; first 10 pages, cover letter

 DAMIAN MCNICHOLL is an agent with Jennifer De Chiara Literary and author of the novels A Son Called Gabriel, Twisted Angels, and The Moment of Truth.
 In fiction, his interests are stories that hit the sweet spot between literary and commercial, historical and select offbeat/quirky.
 Nonfiction interests are memoir, biography, history, investigative journalism and current events especially cultural, legal as well as LGBT issues that can help lead to meaningful change in society.